Carpet: Azerbaijan

 The Gultapin excavations discovered several carpet weaving tools which date back to the 4th-3rd millennium BC.
-According to Iranica Online, "The main weaving zone was in the eastern TransCaucasus south of the mountains that bisect the region diagonally, the area now comprised in the Azerbaijan SSR; it is the homeland of a Turkic population known today as Azeri.
-Other ethnic groups also practiced weaving, some of them in other parts of the Caucasus, but they were of lesser importance."
-Azerbaijan was one of the most important centers of carpet weaving; as a result, several different schools have evolved.
+Azerbaijan was one of the most important centres of carpet weaving; as a result, several different schools have evolved.
 While traditionally schools are divided into four main branches, each region has its own version of the carpets.
 The schools are divided into four main branches: Kuba-Shirvan, Ganja-Kazakh carpet-weaving school, Baku carpet school, and Karabakh school of carpet weaving.
 Carpet weaving is a family tradition in Azerbaijan that is transferred verbally and with practice, and is associated with the daily life and customs of its people.
 A variety of carpet and rug types are made in Azerbaijan such as silk, wool, gold and silver threads, pile and pileless carpets, as well as kilim, sumakh, zili, verni, mafrashi and khurjun.
 In 2010, the traditional art of Azerbaijani carpet weaving was added to the Representative List of the Intangible Cultural Heritage of Humanity of UNESCO.